 - Fees – Private loans tend to have zero fees, while the federal loans have origination fees of approximately 1 and 4%.

 - Repayment Plans – The federal loans offer a variety of repayment plans, where private loans offer only a standard repayment plan.

-Yes, Haas has secured a loan option for international students that do not require a co-signer.
-These loan is referred to as “risk-share” loans.
-The current borrowing capacity for the risk-share loan options is $100,000 for the academic program.
+Yes, Haas has secured multiple loan options for international students that do not require a co-signer.
+These loans are referred to as “risk-share” loans.
+The current borrowing capacity for the risk-share loan options is $60,000 for the academic program.
 The lending market has other non-Haas affiliated options that may have better rates and terms.
 Students are encouraged to shop for lenders that best suit their needs before making a decision.

 Both federal and private loan funds will disburse directly to the University approximately 10 days prior to the start of the term in March.
 Please note your loan amount will be broken up evenly between the 4 terms of your program.